r5atom/Saturday-Datascience/results/README.md

 Overall age seems a decent predictor for car value.
 The first and simplest model performs a linear regression on age and price.
 Figure 7 shows there is a negative correlation between age and price: newer cars have higher winning bids than older cars.

 ![F7](./linear_regression_no_cv.png)
 _Figure 7.
 Linear regression of age and price (Mar.
 2019).
 Car's age is the independent variable (x-axis) and the winning bid is the dependent variable (y-axis).
-Cars with no auction results and no known age are not included._
+Cars with no auction results and no known age are not included.
+The resulting fit is shown in the legend.
+Note that for graphical purposes the x-scale is converted to year, where the source data has unit days._

 The result of a simple linear regression model predicts a depreciation of EUR 1.40 a day (Mar.
 2019).
 The predicted price at auction of a brand new car (0 days old) is EUR 12k.
 There are some obvious shortcomings of this model.
 For one, the coefficient of determination (_R²_) is low.
 Less than 15% of the variance in the price is explained by this model.
 But maybe more serious is that the prediction for cars of 25 years and older will be negative!
 Bidding price are always more than zero euros and this model predicts values that are impossible in real-life.